PsychoticElites/Offline-Shopping-Online-Payment/README.md

     If you do not happen to have Visual Studio, it is recommended to get it because it'll download all the required packages on its own, if they're not present.
 You can use Visual Studio's Free Community Edition.
 It'll work, as we've developed this application on it.
 But, if for some reason, you don't want to or can't install Visual Studio, you will need to have .NET, Xamarin, Android SDK and required Packages in your system's local path for you to be able to compile and execute this application project.

+- #### QR Codes :
+     You will be needing "QR Codes" to scan the item(s) and get their prizes in your shopping cart.
+You can get those QR Codes from the [QR Codes Directory](https://github.com/PsychoticElites/Offline-Shopping-Online-Payment/tree/master/QR%20CODES).

 You can check the Demonstration Video On YouTube :